1. What does God’s word say in the 37th Psalm regarding God’s purpose for the earth?

 19. HOLY SPIRIT A GIFT.
 The same clarity is found at Acts 2:17 (KJV): “17 And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams.”
 Yes, the powerful force of God can be ‘poured out’ upon God’s servants to give them strength to accomplish His will.
 Peter was quoting from Joel 2:29, where we read in KJV, “And also upon the servants and upon the handmaids in those days will I pour out my spirit.”
 Again, it is so clear that this is referring to a force of God that they could not translate it as if a person, but rather as “my spirit.”
 Similar examples can be found throughout God’s word.
 How we need God’s powerful holy spirit in our lives to assist us in various ways, as it is compared to a good gift in Luke 11:13.
 (John 4:24; Galatians 5:17,22,23).
 Thus “Holy Ghost” is an incorrect, confusing, and misleading translation of the term “spirit” that was influenced by the false belief of the Trinity.
 The holy spirit is a powerful force of God that is vital for Christians to pray for, but is not to be worshipped or viewed as a real person alongside God the Father.

 20. ONE FAITH.
 Just because a belief is commonly held, this does not of necessity make it correct.
 All who would consider themselves Christian should examine these matters carefully and prayerfully, to seek the truth of God’s word with an open mind, using logic and reason to embrace it.
 Doubly so should teachers of Christianity do so (Hebrews 13:17).
 And as Ephesians bears out, all true Christians should be sharing “one faith,” in spite of the diversity of where that faith originated.
 (Ephesians 4:5).
-Thus each Christian organization that still confesses the Nicene Creed as part of it’s expression of doctrine should seriously reconsider such an idea.
-Jesus worshipped the same God that we hopefully worship—not a Trinity, but a loving Father that he rejoiced to be with.
+Thus each Christian organization that still confesses the Nicene Creed as part of it’s expression of doctrine should seriously reconsider such an idea, waiting perhaps for God to clarify what should be revealed as the ORIGINAL Nicene Creed, that likely reveals more about the identity of the true God Himself, but not including Jesus or the holy spirit as that same God.
+Jesus worshipped the same God that we hopefully worship—not the incorrect Trinity that has been taught, but a loving Father (also actually plural in scripture), even three as One, truly united, that he rejoiced to be with.
 As we read at John 20:17 (KJV), after his resurrection (by God), when with his friend Mary, “17 Jesus saith unto her, Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God.”
-Clearly, Jesus or Josha' wanted his followers to continue worshipping the same loving God that he worshipped.
-May we all continue serving the God of truth, Jehovoe, as we become ever more united, like the twelves tribes of Israel could be, but now as Twelve Christian Tribes (or "branches") of Mankind, in the one faith, true Christianity.
+Clearly, Jesus wanted his followers to continue worshipping the same loving God (also plural) that he worshipped.
+May we all continue serving the God of truth, JEHOVAHZ, as we become ever more united, like the twelves tribes of Israel could be, but now as Twelve Christian Tribes (or "branches") of Mankind, in the one faith, true Christianity.
 (1Corinthians 1:10).